wrale/wrale-signage/demo/0001_basic_setup_and_content/README.md

 ## Additional Notes

-- Demo uses development configuration
+- API server runs on port 8080
-- Created test content is stored in testdata directory
+- Content served from port 3000
-- Health metrics persist in database between runs
+- Health metrics persist in database
 - Use --verbose flag with CLI for detailed output